The VGC team at Bond Street station has achieved Costain Blue status.

 At Bond Street station we are working for Costain Skanska Joint Venture (CSJV) on the main construction and platform fit-out for the Crossrail station.
 The contract to construct the main station works at Bond Street Station is worth approximately £110 million, and includes building two new ticket halls at street level.
 The new Elizabeth line station, with platforms 28m below ground, is one of the most complex of the Crossrail station projects.

 Costain’s Blue Performance initiative is part of Costain’s supply chain performance review process.
 It scores key metrics, including people, time, quality, safety, health and environment.
 The ratings are:

 - red – non-compliant

 - amber – compliant

 - blue – inspirational.

-To achieve blue status, companies must score a minimum of 800 points for two consecutive quarters.
+To achieve blue status, companies must score at least 800 points two quarters in a row.